Cal-Fang/PoliceTransport/README.md

 The script used for this step is named **00_read.R**.

 ## STEP 1 Clean and combine raw data files
-I at first dropped the "Operations" and "Participant.Age.Group" columns from records of 2019-2023.
+I first dropped the "Operations" and "Participant.Age.Group" columns from records of 2019-2023.
 And then I did some time-wise cleaning and case-wise cleaning.
 ### Time-wise cleaning
 Since we have decided the time window should be from 2018-04-30 to 2023-04-30 for this project, we would need to drop all records prior to this period for the 2018 file and all records post to this period for the 2023 files.